piotrmaslanka/django-satella-metrics/README.md

 as if you passed the listed code.

 ## Extra configuration

+If you want URL readed from the request in a different way than reading URL, you can define a key called `url_getter`.
+This should contain a callable that accepts a single argument, the request passed, and return a str, the URL to use.

 Additionally, if you want the Prometheus exporter to add extra labels to your exported metrics, you can add a key to the config of name `extra_labels` which will contain a dict with the labels to add, eg.